dzzh/RIBs-wiki/iOS-Tutorial-1.md

 LoggedOutViewController calls to its listener, LoggedOutPresentableListener, to perform the business logic of login, passing in the names of player 1 and 2.

+Modify the `LoggedOutPresentableListener` protocol in the LoggedOutViewController.swift file to be the following:

 ```swift
 protocol LoggedOutPresentableListener: class {
     func login(withPlayer1Name player1Name: String?, player2Name: String?)
 }
 ```

-Notice that both player names are optional, since the user may not have entered anything.
+Notice that both player names are optional, since the user may not entered anything for the player names.
 We could disable the Login button until both names are entered, but for this exercise, we’ll let the LoggedOutInteractor deal with the business logic of handling nil names.
 If player names are empty, we'll want to default them to "Player 1" and "Player 2".

 ## Tutorial complete
 Congratulations!
 You just created your first RIB.
 Now onwards to [tutorial 2](iOS-Tutorial-2).